Opencast-Moodle/moodle-mod_opencast/README.md

 ### Use case 2 - Provide an episode ###
 The teacher wants to provide a single episode for students.
 For example, this episode belongs to a specific lecture.
-1. Add a new "View Opencast" activity.
+1. Add a new "Video (Opencast)" activity.
 2. Enter the Opencast id of the episode you want to display as in the previous use case.
 The activity automatically recognizes that the entered id is an episode.
 3. If you want, you can specify further configurations like access restrictions.
 4. The activity directly displays a player that shows the video:</br>